International Dance Artist, Movement Director and Choreographer

 Rosaria started at the age of six learning Flamenco and traditional Spanish Classical dance in her native Cordoba, Spain.
 Her dance career in the UK started in 1996 as a performer, choreographer and teacher.
 Rosaria continues her research into Brazilian, Cuban, Spanish and Indian culture ecology.She has worked with professional dancers and performers in this area, such as Rosangela Silvestre (Brazil), Paula De Hollanda (Sweden/Brazil), Martica Galarraga (Cuba), Himany Dixit (Udaipur, India) and Maria la Chata (Cordoba, Spain).

-She is passionate about the history, stylistic qualities and current developments of the dances and movement techniques she teaches.
+She is passionate about the history, stylistic qualities and current developments of the dance and movement techniques and traditions in different countries and eras.
 She tries to communicate her sources of inspiration to her students so that they can have their own take on the representation and performance of the choreographies.
-An important aspect of Rosaria’s work is co-creation.
+Important aspects of Rosaria’s work are intention in the movement, the use of imaginery and co-creation.
 Dance works are influenced by the participants’ stories and performers so the work is owned by them and true to the theatre play, narrative or performance piece.

 Rosaria is a GYROTONIC® Method and GYROKINESIS® Method instructor and she continues her study of Anatomy and Physiology.
 Her latest areas of interest are the application of mudras and Marma therapy in her classes and adapt it to the needs of the participants.